Oatmeal Tea to Reduce Abdominal Bloating

 The cause is almost always related to that classic problem of fluid retention and poor digestion.
 It doesn’t matter if you’re overweight or in perfect shape.
 The bulging belly happens to many of us by the end of the day.

-In today’s article, we want to offer a simple remedy that will definitely reduce abdominal bloating.
-Are you ready to pay attention?
+Here is a simple remedy that will definitely help reduce abdominal bloating.

 Let’s start by tackling an important issue.
 There are certain people who believe that oats don’t sit well with them, they aren’t digested properly, and that instead of helping to detox the body and improve digestion, they actually cause feelings of heaviness and discomfort.

-Any nutritionist will tell you that oatmeal is one of the healthiest foods available to you, and if you’re having an adverse response to it you could have an allergic reaction.
+Any nutritionist will tell you that oatmeal is one of the healthiest foods available to you, and if you’re having an adverse response to it you could be having an allergic reaction.

 If your experience with oats has always been negative, try talking to your doctor first to see if you have a unique intolerance.

-Now that that’s out of the way, let’s find out what this grain can do for your digestive health to keep your stomach from that uncomfortable swelling.
+Now that that’s out of the way, let’s find out what this grain can do for your digestive health to prevent or reduce abdominal bloating.

 First of all, you need to recognize that there’s a reason why oats are regarded as a “superfood.”

 They’re very rich in vitamins, minerals, amino acids, and carbohydrates.
-And in addition to all that, oats have a high fiber content.
+In addition to all that, oats have a high fiber content.

 This means that they promote good digestion, allowing your body to better absorb nutrients.

-- When you drink tea made from oatmeal before or after your meals, you’ll feel more satisfied and enjoy better digestion, as the tea is absorbed slowly and properly.
+- When you drink tea made from oatmeal before or after your meals, you’ll feel more satisfied and digest food more easily, as the tea is absorbed slowly and properly.

 - Slow food absorption always speeds up the metabolism.
-This will keep your food from producing gases as it sits in your gut because instead, everything will be properly absorbed and move through the intestines.
+This will keep your food from producing gases as it sits in your gut because everything will instead be absorbed and move through the intestines properly.

 - Oats are an excellent option for people who have irritable bowel syndrome, because of its anti-inflammatory effects.

 All this activity can overload the mind and body.
-Stress builds up, the additional cortisol production causes toxins to accumulate in the body, and ultimately this results in poor digestion at the end of the day, making your stomach appear swollen.
+Stress builds up, the additional cortisol production causes toxins to accumulate in the body, and ultimately this results in poor digestion.
+Finally, at the end of the day, all this your stomach appear swollen.

 Have you gained weight?
 Of course.
-Whether it’s retained fluid, dyspepsia, or irritable bowel syndrome, these symptoms are very common during times of stress or anxiety.
+Whether it’s retained fluid, indigestion, or irritable bowel syndrome, these symptoms are very common during times of stress or anxiety.

 - 3 cups of mineral water (600 ml)